How to restore summer base flow with a decentralized water management

 Sometimes a hybrid approach is needed, by blending both forms of organization.
 That allows the development of an effective strategy that meshes with regional resources and cultures.
 Whatever method is chosen, let’s hope they don’t drop any balls as they get the balance just right.

-Three real-world examples of successful decentralized water management
+Three real-world examples of successful decentralized water management with water pressure meter

 The implementation of distributed water management systems across the world has had remarkable success stories.
 Here are some of them: